Dollar extends gains as U.S. retail slump sparks flight to safety

 TOKYO (Reuters) - A flight to safety bid pushed the dollar higher against its peers on Thursday after dire retail and factory data showed the severity of the collapse in U.S. economic activity caused by the novel coronavirus outbreak.

-The dollar rose 0.2% to 99.831 against a basket of six other major currencies, turning positive on the week.
+The dollar rose 0.2% to 99.831 against a basket of six other major currencies =USD, turning positive on the week.

 “The dollar is maintaining its momentum following U.S. data yesterday,” said Kazushige Kaida, head of foreign exchange at Tokyo Branch of State Street.